-The following information is required from the extension header of the first file in the infiles list keyword type description DRS XOFFMICRO float The X offset in pixels of the current image relative to the
+The following information is required from the extension header of the first file in the infiles list.

 keyword type description

 CRPIX1 double All of the standard FITS WCS keywords that are relevant for the

 CRPIX2 double projection model to be used with VIRCAM (nominally ZPN).

 CTYPE1 char See [RD 8] for more specific information.

 CTYPE2 char

 CRVAL1 double

 CRVAL2 double

-CD1_1 double

-CD1_2 double

-CD2_1 double

-CD2_2 double

-PV2_1 double

-PV2_3 double